mohab58977/terraform-aws-eks-karpenter/examples/basic/readme.md

 opentofu apply -var "clustername=your-cluster-name"
 ```
 ## AFTER That ArgoCd will be available on your cluster You can deploy prometheus,alermanager,grafana,loki,thanos,promtail,velero via Helmcharts using ArgoCd

+### using opentofu not terraform As opentofu is under Apache opensource free license while terraform nolonger has a commercial free license.